hellocoop/wordpress/HOWTO.md

 HTML, but this will naturally involve a query string.
 Fortunately, this plugin provides a setting that will make use of an alternate redirect URI that does not include a query string.

-On the settings page for this plugin (Dashboard > Settings > OpenID Connect Generic) there is a checkbox for **Alternate Redirect URI**.
+On the settings page for this plugin (Dashboard > Settings > Hellō Login) there is a checkbox for **Alternate Redirect URI**.
 When checked, the plugin will use the Redirect URI `https://example.com/hello-login-callback`.